Member-supported, grassroots media.

 delete your whole life…"

-After what feels like three weeks on one unending Zoom call, I really do want to log off.
+After what feels like months of one unending Zoom call, I really do want to log off.
 Permanently.
-I’ve taken to sitting on my roof after work to unwind.
+I've taken to sitting on my roof after work to unwind.
 I listen to the human-silence through which the birds are singing new songs, or perhaps singing old songs with newfound vigor.
 So many other things thrive while humankind is sequestered.
 Spring, unhurried by Atlanta traffic or pollution, expands to her full dimensions.
 I watch the cherry trees shake free their pinks and reds.
-For a few brief minutes, I manage to do what Emily tells me and I “don’t worry about death.”
+For a few brief minutes, I manage to do what Emily tells me and I "don't worry about death."

 "… Do you remember